Attendance

 More details are available in the Parent/Student Handbook

 In addition to your student's success, attendance is also directly connected to Westlake Academy's financial base.
 The Average Daily Attendance (ADA) is the number of students that are present during school days and represents the TEA’s revenue stream to the Academy.
-This school year, we have renamed the attendance codes to 'Funded or Unfunded' instead of the previous 'Excused or Unexcused’ so there is a clear distinction as to why absences are coded differently.
+Attendance codes are named 'Funded or Unfunded' instead of ‘'Excused or Unexcused’ so there is a clear distinction as to why absences are coded differently.
 We understand that there are valid reasons why students may incur unfunded absences and we are not encouraging parents to send ill students to school as contagious students should be in their family’s care.
-Please review the attendance policy for what the TEA considers funded absences and the required documentation.

 The TEA treats student absences with a doctor's note in 2 ways: